-To ensure commonality and understanding of terminology, the following are terms will be used by the Ministry staff:
+To ensure commonality and understanding of terminology, the following terms will be used by the Ministry staff:

-TERM DEFINITION Communication and consultation A continual and iterative process that the Ministry conducts to provide, share or obtain information and to engage in dialogue with stakeholders regarding the management of risk.
-Establishing the context Defining the external and internal parameters to be taken into account when managing risk and setting the scope and risk criteria for the risk management policy.
+TERM DEFINITION Communication and consultation The Ministry conducts a continual and iterative process to provide, share or obtain information and engage in dialogue with stakeholders regarding risk management.
+Establishing the context The external and internal parameters must be considered when managing risk and setting the scope and risk criteria for the risk management policy.
 Event Occurrence or change of a particular set of circumstances.
 External context The external environment in which the Ministry seeks to achieve its objectives.
 Impact The consequence of an event affecting objectives.
 Internal context Internal environment in which the Ministry seeks to achieve its objectives.
-Level of risk The magnitude of risk or combination of risks expressed in terms of the combination of consequences and their likelihood.
+Level of risk The magnitude or combination of risks is expressed in consequences and likelihood.
 Likelihood Chance of something happening.
 Monitoring Continual checking, supervising, critically observing or determining the status to identify change from the performance level required or expected.
-Review The activity was undertaken to determine the suitability, adequacy and effectiveness of the subject matter to achieve established objectives.
+Review The activity was undertaken to determine the subject matter's suitability, adequacy, and effectiveness in achieving established objectives.
 Residual risk Risk remaining after risk treatment.
-Risk The effect of uncertainty on the Ministry's objectives; may be positive (opportunity) or negative.
-Risk analysis The process to comprehend the nature of risk and to determine the level of risk.
+Risk The effect of uncertainty on the Ministry's objectives may be positive (opportunity) or negative.
+Risk analysis The process is to comprehend the nature of risk and determine the level of risk.
 Risk assessment The overall process of risk identification, risk analysis and risk evaluation.
-Risk appetite The amount of risk that the Ministry is prepared to take in pursuit of its objectives.
-Risk attitude The Ministry's approach to assess and eventually pursue, retain, take or turn away from risk.
-Risk control Measures that modify the risk.
+Risk appetite The amount of risk the Ministry must take to pursue its objectives.
+Risk attitude The Ministry's approach is to assess and eventually pursue, retain, take, or turn away from risk.
+Risk Control Measures that modify the risk.
 Risk criteria Terms of reference against which the significance of a risk is evaluated.
-Risk evaluation Process of comparing the results of risk analysis with risk criteria to determine whether the risk and / or its magnitude is acceptable or tolerable.
+Risk evaluation Comparing risk analysis results with risk criteria is used to determine whether the risk and / or its magnitude is acceptable or tolerable.
+Risk identification The process of finding, recognising, and describing risks is as follows:

-TERM DEFINITION Risk identification Process of finding, recognising and describing risks.
-Risk management Coordinated activities to direct and control the Ministry with regards to risk.
+TERM DEFINITION Risk management Coordinated activities to direct and control the Ministry with regard to risk.
 Risk management framework Set of components that provide the foundation and organisational arrangements for designing, implementing, monitoring, reviewing and continually improving risk management throughout the Ministry.
-Risk management plan Scheme within the risk management framework specifying the approach, the management components and the resources to be applied to the management of risk.
+Risk management plan The risk management framework scheme specifies the approach, the management components, and the resources for risk management.
 Risk management policy Statement of overall intentions and directions of the Cook Island Government related to risk management.
-Risk management process Systematic application of management policies, procedures and practices to the activities of communicating, consulting, establishing the context and identifying, analysing, evaluating, treating, monitoring and reviewing risk.
+Risk management process Systematic application of management policies, procedures, and practices to communicate, consult, establish the context, and identify, analyse, evaluate, treat, monitor, and review risk.
 Risk owner Person or entity with the accountability and authority to manage risk.
 Risk profile Description of any set of risks.
-Risk source An element that alone or in combination has the intrinsic potential to give rise to a risk.
-Risk tolerance The amount of loss the organisation is willing to bear should a risk materialise.
+Risk source An element that, alone or in combination, has the intrinsic potential to give rise to a risk.
+Risk tolerance The amount of loss the organisation will bear should a risk materialise.
 Risk treatment The process to modify the risk.
-Stakeholder Person or organisation that can affect or perceive themselves to be affected by a decision or activity.
+Stakeholder A person or organisation that can affect or perceive themselves to be affected by a decision or activity.